What alternative to C++?

 example.bye();

 Many programs have been written in Vala, but even if it can be used outside the Gnome environment, it is essentially in combination with GTK.
-It suffers from a lack of development currently (in 2017).
+The project is still active in 2022 with a new website, vala.dev.

 D (2001)